echosit/echosit/README.md

 - 💬  Ask me about ... my recent projects!
 - 📫  How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/echosit/)
 - 😄  Pronouns: ...
 She/Her
 - ⚡ Fun facts: ...
-I love hiking and I hope to go camping for the first time
+I love hiking and hope to go camping for the first time

 What I work with...